 Advantages of E-commerce in Nigeria

-- Employment opportunities in logistics, fintech, and digital marketing.
+- Increased employment opportunities in logistics, fintech, customer support, and digital marketing sectors as e-commerce expands.

 Challenges Facing Nigerian E-commerce